 The North East is India’s last unknown.
 After spending two days in the surreal beauty of Loktak lake, it was easy to adapt to the laid-back mountain life and its golden sunsets.
 I landed in Ukhrul on my quest to discover more gems beyond the beaten path.
-If you do travel to Manipur and you absolutely should, you must set aside a few days for Ukhrul.
+If you do travel to Manipur and you absolutely should, you must set aside a few days for Ukhrul and the Shirui Lily peak.
 It is a beautiful hill station, 80 km from Imphal – the capital of the state.
 It is predominantly inhabited by the Tangkhul tribe whose origins go back to China.
 The word ‘Thangkhal’ is derived from two syllables, ‘Thaang’ – a hilly region, while ‘Khalh’ – a dense form of fog.

 This offbeat and budget-friendly location is a quiet escape in the mountainous landscapes, resting contentedly in the lap of nature.
 Once we drove past the agricultural lands of Imphal, we entered lush green valleys on serpentine hills.
 The altitude increased gradually as we drove through many bends on the way to Ukhrul.
 The region does not have the harsh humidity that you experience in other locations in Manipur.